turbot/steampipe-plugin-oci/docs/tables/oci_database_autonomous_database.md

 # Table: oci_database_autonomous_database

-Oracle Cloud Infrastructure's Autonomous Database is a fully managed, preconfigured database environment with four workload types available, which are: Autonomous Transaction Processing, Autonomous Data Warehouse, Oracle APEX Application Development, and Autonomous JSON Database.
+Oracle Cloud Infrastructure's Autonomous Database is a fully managed, preconfigured database environment with four workload types available, which are:

+- Autonomous Transaction Processing
+- Autonomous Data Warehouse
+- Oracle APEX Application Development
+- Autonomous JSON Database

 You do not need to configure or manage any hardware or install any software.

 ## Examples